meteortemplates/core/README.md

 Usage
 -----

+> The following example is being run on the client-side only.

 Initialize a new package under a unique namespace.
 Here we'll build a basic **like button**.

-Assume all the following code is being run on the **client-side only**.

 ```javascript
 Likes = new TemplatesPackage('likes');